top of page

 President

-David Berg is a lifelong resident of Minnesota and holds a degree in Wildlife Management from the University of Minnesota.
-He and his wife Linda reside in south Minneapolis.
+David Berg is a lifelong Minnesotan with a degree in Wildlife Management from the University of Minnesota.
+He spent 25 years with the Minnesota Department of Natural Resources as a Ranger/Naturalist, presenting educational programs for schools and the public.

 David Alan Berg